-P arameter Method of Reporting: EDF/CDF data upload or manual entry Method of Reporting: Attached File Dissolved Oxygen Temperature Required for monthly maximum and minimum results only [1] Discharger may use this method for all results or keep records Antimony Arsenic Beryllium Cadmium Chromium Copper Cyanide Lead Mercury Nickel Selenium Silver Thallium Zinc Dioxins &Furans (by U.S. EPA Method 1613) Other Pollutants (by U.S. EPA Methods 601, 602, 608, 610, 614, 624, and 625) Required for all results [2] - Volume and Duration of Blended Discharge [3] Required for all blended effluent discharges - Analytical Method Not required (Discharger may select "data unavailable") [1] - Collection Time Analysis Time Not required (Discharger may select "0:00") [1] -
+Parameter Method of Reporting: EDF/CDF data upload or manual entry Method of Reporting: Attached File - dentified in influent, effluent, ater monitoring tables Required for all results - Antimony Arsenic Beryllium Cadmium Chromium Copper Cyanide Lead Mercury Nickel Selenium Silver Thallium Zinc Dioxins &Furans (by U.S. EPA Method 1613) Other Pollutants (by U.S. EPA Methods 601, 602, 608, 610, 614, 624, and 625) Required for all results [2] - Volume and Du ration of Blended Discharge [3] Required for all blended effluent discharges - Analytical Meth od Not required (Discharger may select "data unavailable") [1] -

+Parameter Method of Reporting: EDF/CDF data upload or manual entry Method of Reporting: Attached File Collection Time Analysis Time Not required (Discharger may select "0:00") [1] -

-- The Discharger shall continue to monitor at the minimum frequency specified in this MRP, keep records of the measurements, and make the records available upon request. - These parameters require EDF/CDF data upload or manual entry regardless of whether monitoring is required by this MRP or other provisions of this Order (except for biosolids, sludge, or ash provisions). - [3] The requirement for volume and duration of blended discharge applies only if this Order authorizes the Discharger to discharge blended effluent.
+- [1] The Discharger shall continue to monitor at the minimum frequency specified in this MRP, keep records of the measurements, and make the records available upon request. - These parameters require EDF/CDF data upload or manual entry regardless of whether monitoring is required by this MRP or other provisions of this Order (except for biosolids, sludge, or ash provisions). - [3] The requirement for volume and duration of blended discharge applies only if this Order authorizes the Discharger to discharge blended effluent.